 - 1. If the system is managed by the Integrated Virtualization Manager, then you need to back up your partition profile data for the management partition and its clients before you back up the Virtual I/O Server.
 For instructions, see Backing up and restoring partition data.
 (Alternatively, you can use the bkprofdata command.) - 2.
-Ensure that the remote file system is available and mounted. - 3.
+If you plan to restore the Virtual I/O Server from a Network Installation Management (NIM) server, verify that the NIM server is at the latest release of AIX.
+To find the latest updates, see the Fix Central website. - 3.
+Ensure that the remote file system is available and mounted. - 4.
 Ensure that the Virtual I/O Server has root write access to the server on which the backup will be created.